 When I take photos as references for later paintings I often use my artist’s eye to create a composition close to what I will eventually paint.
 This is just something that happens naturally as I spend my time screening everything I see as a potential painting subject!
 I scan scenes looking for pleasing squares, portrait … More Cropping is my friend!
 Day 15 Photography 101

+Scale – helping us to see the big picture.
 Luckily I took my phone with me on this mornings walk along Blackmans Bay foreshore.
 The sky was full of luminous breaks in the steely grey clouds and now and then the water was lit by a sliver of silver on the horizon.
 White sails flapped … More Scale – Day 14 photography 101

 Today I didn’t have time to get out and photograph so I pulled out some photos from a trip to the Italian Dolomites a few years ago.
 These peaks were enormous and dwarfed the surrounding area.
 I’m still not sure which format emphasises the scale the most .
 What do your think?